 Life is constantly changing.
 Nonetheless, divorce is such an enormous, multifaceted alteration to your lifestyle that once the decree is finalized you may feel entitled to a period of stability.
 While some people do experience a calm after the storm, it is a good idea to prepare yourself for changes yet to come.
-Fluctuations will occur and may necessitate that court orders be modified, including those relating to:
+Life is ever-changing and therefore modifications will occur to court orders such as:

 This means it is important to have a capable, caring family law attorney to guide you through the aftermath of divorce so that life for you and your family remains on an even keel even in the face of unexpected occurrences.